18 of the Best Foods for Glowing, Vibrant, Younger Skin

 Dark Chocolate – The flavanols in chocolate act as antioxidants, provide sun protection, and reduce the roughness of skin for healthier appearance and feel.

 Whole Grains – Whole grains are rich in B vitamins that assist cells in processing fats to hydrate and revitalize skin.
 The complex carbohydrates mixed with fiber in whole grains are digested and absorbed slowly and don’t create sugar spikes that contribute to acne.
 Refined and processed sugars do and should be avoided.

 Apples – Apples contain quercetin, an antioxidant in the peel that protects against sun damage.

 There’s more to consider than just what we eat.
 Avoid smoking and prolonged exposure to the sun.
 These both damage the skin and make it age faster.
-A few minutes of sun a day is healthy as it creates vitamin D, a powerful antioxidant and anti-carcinogen, but wear a natural sunscreen if you will be in the sun longer than that.
+About ten to twenty minutes of sun a day is healthy as it creates vitamin D, a powerful antioxidant and anti-carcinogen, but you should wear sunscreen if you plan on being in the sun longer than that.
 Avoid stimulants like refined sugar and caffeine.
 These upset hormone balances and mess with circulation.
 They also make it difficult for the body to get the rest it needs to repair.

 About Charlie Pulsipher

 Charlie Pulsipher is a health and fitness enthusiast, writer, author, and neighborhood do-gooder.
 He shifted his education from Biochemistry to English Literature in an attempt to avoid math, but never stopped loving the natural world of the miniscule.
 He has published several fantasy and science fiction novels and helped others publish more down to earth books about natural foods.
 He can’t stop writing.
 He is probably happily tapping away on some keyboard even now.